fonzy1243/Lagrange/README.md

 ## Abstract
 The N-body problem, a fundamental challenge in the field of physics, astrophysics, and molecular mechanics, involves the calculation of pairwise interactions among a system of particles.
 Traditional CPU-based implementations of this problem struggle with large-scale simulations due to the square growth of the number of interactions, which imposes a significant computational overhead.
 To address this, we propose leveraging NVIDIA’s Compute Unified Device Architecture (CUDA) and its Single Instruction Multiple Threads (SIMT) model to speed up these computations.
 Utilizing CUDA C++ as the primary programming language, we aim to compare the baseline performance of the algorithm with O(N2) force calculations to a parallelized implementation, including various memory and algorithmic optimizations, in terms of the metrics of execution time, memory bandwidth, and GFLOPS, among others.
 The project will be implemented primarily on a GPU platform, whereas the software stack includes CUDA Toolkit, NVCC, OpenGL, and NVIDIA Nsight Systems.

-## Screenshot/Video of Execution of Programs for All Versions
+## Screenshot of Execution of Programs for All Versions
-1. Naive CPU Implementation
+1. Naive CPU Implementation\
-Insert video here.
+Insert screenshot here.

-2. Naive CUDA Implementation
+2. Naive CUDA Implementation\
-Insert video here.
+Insert screenshot here.

-3. Barnes-Hut + CUDA Implementation
+3. Barnes-Hut + CUDA Implementation\
-Insert video here.
+Insert screenshot here.

 ## Discussion of Parallel Algorithms Implemented in the Program